Experienced Waterbury Medical Malpractice Attorneys

 - Much more

+Without question, all physicians and medical support staff have significant responsibilities with respect to their patients.
+Preparation, focus, and dedication to the task at hand are essential.
 With respect to surgery, this means that the surgeons, anesthesiologists, nurses, and other members of the medical team must adhere to the appropriate standard of medical care as determined by the medical community as a whole.
 In other words, medical professionals have established over time and through experience that certain medical and surgical care must be practiced by all medical professionals performing that type of surgery.
 If the surgeon fails to meet the reasonable and appropriate standard of medical care, and injury to the patient results, that surgeon may be liable for medical malpractice.

 A patient may be able to bring a successful medical malpractice claim against a physician if said physician commits a medication or prescription error that results in preventable injury to the patient.
 Examples of medication/prescription errors include the prescription and administration of incompatible or inappropriate drugs to patients (e.g., by failing to review possible interactions, allergies, etc.) And, as is the golden rule of all medical malpractice cases, a physician’s prescription or administration of drugs in a certain situation is measured against healthcare providers in a similarly situated scenario.

 Pharmacies may also be subject to medical malpractice lawsuits.